Data Editor Usage Example¶

 }

-Now we just need to call PrintAllData once Balancy was initialized.
+Now we need to call PrintAllData once Balancy is initialized.
 Call this method after the Debug.Log line:

 Debug.Log("Balancy Initialized: " + responseData.Success);